WorkplaceX/Framework/Framework.BuildTool/Shell/travis-ci.org/Readme.md

 Needs to be copied into application root folder.

 ## Permission
-For permisson on (*.sh) files see also: http://stackoverflow.com/questions/33820638/travis-yml-gradlew-permission-denied
+For permisson on (*.sh) files see also: http://stackoverflow.com/questions/33820638/travis-yml-gradlew-permission-denied.
+Example: "git update-index --chmod=+x .travis.yml"